 Criminal charges have increased because of the inclusion of 2nd degree assault as a reportable offense for incidents outside of school and for fights within school.
 Fights and attacks have increased, likely a function of the aggravating nature of social media.
-Drug violations are down to less than 20 incidents per year, and decreasing-no explanation for this.
+The increase in reportable offenses have been associated with increased awareness and the incorporation of including a check off block on incident reports identify gang involvement.

 9. Optional: Please share any other thoughts, questions, or comments regarding gang activity, regulation, policies, or awareness programs in your local school system.
+NA